 What are mornings like at your house?
 It always feels like we’re running late and the kiddo is cranky.

 The more I nag, the slower he moves.
 The more he fights to leave the house.
+We are in need of a daily routine for kids or at least a good morning routine before school!

 Do you sometimes feel like you’ve put in a full day’s work before you even sit down at your desk?
 I often do!